Online: Writing Speculative Fiction

 About the tutor

 Eugen M. Bacon is African Australian, a computer scientist mentally re-engineered into creative writing.
-Her work has won, been shortlisted, longlisted or commended in national and international awards, including the British Science Fiction Association (BSFA) Awards, Foreword Book of the Year, Bridport Prize, Copyright Agency Prize, Australian Shadows Awards, Ditmar Awards and Nommo Awards for Speculative Fiction […]
+Her work has won, been shortlisted, longlisted or commended in national and international awards, including the Foreword Indies Awards, Bridport Prize, Copyright Agency Prize, Horror Writers Association Diversity Grant, Otherwise Awards, Australian Shadows Awards, Ditmar Awards and Nommo Awards for Speculative […]